-The Acknowledgement of Receipt (AR) form is a document that confirms a site visit was completed, the results of the visit were reviewed with the staff, and the vaccine coordinator or signing clinician understands the actions needed to correct/address the non-compliance issues, if applicable.
+The Acknowledgement of Receipt (AR) form is a document that confirms a site visit was completed, the results of the visit were reviewed with the staff, and the primary vaccine coordinator, backup vaccine coordinator or signing clinician understands the actions needed to correct/address the non-compliance issues, if applicable.

-The AR must be signed by the vaccine coordinator or a signing clinician at the site at the end of the site visit.
-All LHDs are required to submit completed AR forms to their DSHS PHRs within three (3) operational days of the site visit.
-When a PHR is the RE, completed AR forms must be submitted to the DSHS Immunizations within three (3) operational days of the site visit.
+The AR form must be signed By the primary vaccine coordinator, backup vaccine coordinator, or the signing clinician at the site at the end of the site visit.

+For public sites only, all LHDs are required to submit completed AR forms to their DSHS PHRs within three operational dates of the site visit and the PHR manager will submit to Texas DSHS QAI team within three days of receipt.
+When a PHR is the RE, completed AR forms must be submitted to the Texas DSHS QAI team within five operation days of the site visit.